-- ESA warns individual users of potential excessive dependence from a single, external source of supply.
+- ESA is actively promoting diversification of sources of nuclear fuel supply, with a view to preventing excessive dependence of EU users from any single, third-country source of supply. - ESA warns individual users of potential excessive dependence from a single, external source of supply.
 ESA endeavours to propose alternatives and / or remedial measures to the user concerned. - In its market-monitoring role, ESA has responsibility for early identification of market trends likely to affect medium- and long-term security of supply of nuclear materials and services in the EU market.
 In the event such trends were detected, the Agency will communicate, as appropriate, and consider relevant remedial action. - In the event of a sudden deterioration of the situation in the market requiring a quick reaction (in particular, if external dependence increases significantly in a short period of time or if imports risk to distort competition within the EU internal market), as well as in case a user fails to diversify its sources of supply or to implement remedial measures, ESA shall make use of its powers under Chapter 6 of the Treaty.

-Security of Supply conclusions of the 2014 ESA Annual Report32
+Security of Supply conclusions of the 2014 ESA Annual Report